facebook

 At its core, Redux is a library for managing application state.
 It provides a centralized store that holds the entire state of an application, which can be accessed and modified through actions and reducers.

 Redux was inspired by Flux, another state management library, and was created by Dan Abramov and Andrew Clark in 2015.
 Since then, it has become one of the most popular state management libraries for JavaScript applications.
-If you looking for Best React js Developers you can hire Dedicated Reactjs developers
+If you're looking to build efficient and scalable applications, you might want to hire reactjs developers who are experienced with Redux.

 Principles Of Redux